rbpollock/labboNetwork/docs/quick-start.md

 ### Where to go from here?

 You're already able to make modifications to the contracts and run those against the tests.
-Next step is to [deploy the Colony Network contracts locally](guides/deploying-colony-locally).
+Next step is to [deploy the Labbo Network contracts locally](guides/deploying-colony-locally).

 ## Troubleshooting

 ### Q: There's a Python error, what's going on?

-A: Some ColonyNetwork dependencies require Python in older versions.
+A: Some LabboNetwork dependencies require Python in older versions.
 To get around that, [pyenv](https://github.com/pyenv/pyenv) has been proven very useful.
-Install pyenv for your environment according to their [guide](https://github.com/pyenv/pyenv#installation), then issue the following command in the `colonyNetwork` directory:
+Install pyenv for your environment according to their [guide](https://github.com/pyenv/pyenv#installation), then issue the following command in the `labboNetwork` directory:

 ```bash
 pyenv install 2.7.18